 The Ohio State University and the College of Food, Agricultural, and Environmental Sciences—a founding college of the university—are celebrating their first 150 years of education, research, innovation, and community engagement.

-As a founding college of university, the College of Food, Agricultural and Environmental Sciences is...
+As a founding college of the university, the College of Food, Agricultural, and Environmental Sciences is...

 A celebration of all that Buckeyes are, all that we have accomplished, and all that is yet to come.

 Sesquicentennial Identification Marks

 To identify the sesquicentennial program, the college logo (stacked version only) and the sesquicentennial supergraphic should always be used together, as a lockup.
 This lockup is called the 150 mark.